marrs/turtlejs/README.md

 syntax tree.
 This allows you to implement a LOGO interpreter without having to worry about implementing any of the underlying drawing operations yourself.

-TurtleJS does not provide a LOGO interpreter itself.
+TurtleJS does not provide a LOGO interpreter itself, but see [logo.js ](demo/logo.js) for inspiration.

+## Demo

+This repository contains a demo of TurtleJS that can be run by serving it from the project root.

 ## Developer Guide